 - Helping the team stay aligned with the product roadmap.

-A product manager leads the product team during development while also:
+In comparison, product manager is increasingly a cross-functional role.
+A product manager’s objectives are to lead the entire product team during development while also:

-- Developing a multi-year, three-horizons product strategy.
+- Developing a multiyear product strategy.

 - Working with marketing and sales to create a go-to-market plan.